dandisy/webcore/README.md

 then extract to your project root directory

-see https://github.com/dandisy/webcore-page for dependency configuration
+see https://github.com/dandisy/webcore-page for more info

     composer require dandisy/webcore-menu:dev-master